Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Results

-Synthetic questions do not just boost accuracy, but shift the student policy to make previously hard problems learnable.
-Student learning curves on MATH, where we use curriculum training, exhibit continued improvement after transitioning to fail@128 training (Figure \ref{fig:accepted-qs-full}).
-These effects significantly outstrip what can be achieved from repeated sampling alone on fail@128 data; \hardonly with a group size of 128 (4$\times$ extra compute) achieves only +2.8\% pass@32 (Table \ref{tab:app-promotion-results-math}).
+Synthetic questions also shift the student policy to make previously hard problems learnable; student learning curves on MATH show continued improvement after transitioning to real fail@128 training (Figure \ref{fig:accepted-qs-full}).
+These effects significantly outstrip what can be achieved from repeated sampling alone on fail@128 data. \hardonly with a group size of 128 (4$\times$ extra compute) achieves only +2.8\% pass@32 (Table \ref{tab:app-promotion-results-math}); furthermore, extending \hardonly training from 1500 to 6500 steps does not improve performance (Figure \ref{fig:harp-hardonly-extended}).